Thiriss/Inventory-Gun/README.md

 **Week-5**
  2/17/2025
-- Faced High S11 value problem in the antenna
+- Faced High S11 value problem in the antenna ( shoud be less than at least -10 dB)
 - ![image](https://github.com/user-attachments/assets/15a99e80-942e-489e-abbe-a53b5625f6b3)

 - Researched APIs for cloud interaction